Paris Club Refund EFCC to apply for forfeiture of $3m, N500m linked to two Governors - Pulse Nigeria - Nigeria Today

 Pulse Nigeria

 A governor allegedly laundered the money through a member of the House of Representatives and his brother.
-Published: 14:44; Dimeji Akinloye.
+Published: 27 minutes ago; Dimeji Akinloye.
 Print; eMail · EFCC Acting Chairman, Ibrahim Magu play.
 EFCC Acting Chairman, Ibrahim Magu.

-(Today.ng) …
+London-Paris Club refunds: EFCC moves to seize $3m, N500m from two governors

 This post was syndicated from World - Google News.
 Click here to read the full text on the original website.